 Booking in advance gives you enough time to research your option and choose the best Romania tours.

 A lot of travelers prefer to write their thoughts on a tour experience and send it via email.
 A travel agency doesn’t have five reviews because it’s out of work, it may simply be that their clients are not the type who review on Trip Advisor all the places they’ve been to and all the things they did.

 Trip Advisor’s algorithm for listing businesses is also based on quantity which in the end favors those agencies who are more specialized in mass tourism activities.
 Bigger groups mean more reviews.
 But, if you’re looking for a specialized or private Romania tour, take your time and go through all the listed agencies.

 Would you trust buying your food from a shop that’s not clean and well-organized?
 Why would you spend your money on a vacation – that obviously costs more than what you pay for groceries – from a travel agency whose website is unprofessional and is impossible to use on your tablet or mobile.
-A company that respects its business and clients will always have a user-friendly and up to date website.
+A company that respects its business and clients will always have a user-friendly and up-to-date website.
 There’s no excuse for it in the 21st century.

-Photo source https://pixabay.com
+Photo source: https://pixabay.com

 There are many free city tours out there, but unless you’re a student traveling on a budget, we warmly recommend you upgrade your options.
-The ideal option is a private tour because this implies a specialized tour guide whose attention and time is all for you.
-It’s a great experience and it’s not as expensive as you imagine.
+The ideal option is a private tour because this implies a specialized tour guide whose attention and time are all for you.
+It’s a great experience, and it’s not as expensive as you imagine.
 There are also various small-group tours that offer a great experience in the end.
 The same applies to multi-day tours or day trips.
 Quality is never cheap for tours to Romania or anywhere else.

 When it comes to tourism, if something it’s too good to be true, it almost always is.
 We know that you want to see as much as possible in a short time, but, at least in Romania, it’s not possible.
 Not if you want to have a good and safe driving experience.
-However, many travel agencies take advantage of visitors who wish to visit everything even if they know their clients will spend more time in the bus than discovering new attractions.
+However, many travel agencies take advantage of visitors who wish to visit everything even if they know their clients will spend more time on the bus than discovering new attractions.

 We have one clear example.
-Are you planning to buy a day trip to Peles Castle, Bran Castle and Brasov because it looks like the best option if you’re based in Bucharest?
+Are you planning to buy a day trip to Peles Castle, Bran Castle, and Brasov because it looks like the best option if you’re based in Bucharest?
 Not if you want to go back to the hotel without a headache and a feeling you were rushed all day.
 The two castles are the most visited attractions in Romania which means a longer waiting time.

 Plus, despite the short distance it will take more than one hour to get from one to another.
 Not to mention, the drive from and back to Bucharest.
 In the end, you’ll have one hour in Brasov at best which means you’ll only see the main square before hurrying back to the capital.
-Why not choose just one castle, take the time to understand its history, and enjoy a 3-4 hours walking tour of Brasov?
+Why not choose just one castle, take the time to understand its history, and enjoy 3-4 hours of walking in Brasov?
 In the end, you pay to discover, not to spend time in a car.